getodk/docs/docs/central-entities.rst

 2. Upload the `Tree registration Form <https://docs.google.com/spreadsheets/d/1xboXBJhIUlhs0wlblCxcQ3DB5Ubpx2AxLDuaXh_JYyw/edit#gid=2050654322>`_.
 Notice how Central knows from the Form definition that the Form creates Entities in an Entity List, and populates three Entity Properties.
 3. Publish the Form.
 As the dialog says, this action creates the ``trees`` Entity List within the Project you created.
 4. Now, upload the `Tree follow-up Form <https://docs.google.com/spreadsheets/d/12oJZDpJ8RxtmNopfqNKp3RWMsf4O3MWACYOTub_yZaQ/edit#gid=0>`_.
-5. Switch over to the Form Attachments tab before you publish this Form, and notice how the Form wants a data file called ``trees.csv``, but that Central has already linked the Entity List ``trees`` (created when you published the registration Form in step 3) and you don't need to upload any data here.
+5. See the Attachments section before you publish this Form, and notice how the Form wants a data file called ``trees.csv``, but that Central has already linked the Entity List ``trees`` (created when you published the registration Form in step 3) and you don't need to upload any data here.
-6. Go back to the Draft Status page and publish this Form.
+6. Publish this Form.
 Because this Form only *consumes* ``trees``, it does not make any changes to any Entity Properties.
 7. Now, create an App User within this Project, allow it to access both of these Forms, and load them up into Collect or some other ODK-compatible client.

 Next, let's see these Forms working together.